Lena Horne: Road to Hollywood

-In the fall of 1933, Horne joined the chorus line of the Cotton Club in New York City.
+In the fall of 1933, Horne joined the chorus line of the Cotton Club, a 'black and tan club' in New York City.
 In the spring of 1934, she had a featured role in the Cotton Club Parade starring Adelaide Hall, who took Lena under her wing.
 Horne made her first screen appearance as a dancer in the musical short Cab Calloway's Jitterbug Party (1935).
 A few years later, Horne joined Noble Sissle's Orchestra, with which she toured and with whom she made her first records, issued by Decca.
 After she separated from her first husband, Horne toured with bandleader Charlie Barnet in 1940–41, but disliked the travel and left the band to work at the Cafe Society in New York.
 She replaced Dinah Shore as the featured vocalist on NBC's popular jazz series The Chamber Music Society of Lower Basin Street.
 The show's resident maestros, Henry Levine and Paul Laval, recorded with Horne in June 1941 for RCA Victor.
 Horne left the show after only six months when she was hired by former Cafe Trocadero (Los Angeles) manager Felix Young to perform in a Cotton Club-style revue on the Sunset Strip in Hollywood.

 Horne already had two low-budget movies to her credit: a musical feature called The Duke is Tops (1938, later reissued with Horne's name above the title as The Bronze Venus); and a two-reel short subject, Boogie Woogie Dream (1941), featuring pianists Pete Johnson and Albert Ammons.
 Horne's songs from Boogie Woogie Dream were later released individually as soundies.
 Horne made her Hollywood nightclub debut at Felix Young's Little Troc on the Sunset Strip in January 1942.
 A few weeks later, she was signed by Metro-Goldwyn-Mayer.
 In November 1944, she was featured in an episode of the popular radio series Suspense, as a fictional nightclub singer, with a large speaking role along with her singing.
 In 1945 and 1946, she sang with Billy Eckstine's Orchestra.